Photo courtesy of Iain Thornber

 The loch was frozen over and finding a gap of only 50 or so yards separated me from the island, I stepped gingerly onto the ice.
 As soon as I set foot on the island I saw immediately why it had looked so dark.
 Not only was it composed almost entirely of peat, but it was also covered with a thick blanket of heather than had probably not been touched since the time of Dugald’s death more than a century and a half before.

-Even in black and white, Thornber’s photo of the isle (reproduced at the head of this entry) gives a good impression of its unearthly appearance, and a modern aerial photo (below) confirms the place’s very unusual bulk in proportion to the lake in which it lies.
+Even in black and white, Thornber’s photo of the isle (reproduced at the head of this entry) gives a good impression of its unearthly appearance, and a modern aerial photo (above) confirms the place’s very unusual bulk in proportion to the lake in which it lies.
 A minor wrinkle, meanwhile, emerges from a study of the Ordnance Survey’s detailed 1876 map of the district, in impressive 1:10,560 scale, which shows that the lochan in question has, rather unusually, acquired a new name since the birth of the Grey Dog tradition: its nineteenth century title was ‘Lochan Feith a Mhath-ghambaa’.
 This, a Morar local and my trusty OS Glossary of Gaelic Origins of Place Names in Britain combine to inform me, can be clumsily translated as ‘the bog of the fine stirk’.

 Tradition has it, anyway, that Dugald MacDonald’s grave still lies in the disused Meoble cemetery near the south shore of Loch Morar, a spot abandoned so long ago and so completely that I cannot even be certain exactly where it once stood.
 And the strange black islet in the bleak lochan of MacDougall’s cattle is still thick with heather, and perhaps even unvisited since Iain Thornber stepped onto it more than a quarter of a century ago.
 The picture that he took of it to illustrate his Scots Magazine article was, the author recounts, ‘found to be imperfect.
 Although the light at the time had been brilliantly clear, the photographs showed an overall and uncanny blue tinge, which I have never seen before – or since.
 I wrote to the manufacturers, but they too were puzzled and couldn’t offer an explanation.
 Had the Grey Dog been closer to me than I had imagined?
 Perhaps.
 It is said that in this part of the Gaelic-speaking world the veil of the intangible is easily parted.’